How can you whiten teeth?

 What methods are there to whiten teeth?

-There are various methods to whiten teeth – from professional teeth whitening at the dentist to whitening products for home use.
+There are various methods to whiten teeth – from professional dental bleaching at the dentist to at-home whitening products.

-Dental bleaching is considered the most effective method for whitening teeth.
+Bleaching at the dentist is considered the most effective method for teeth whitening.

-Professional teeth whitening can make teeth several shades lighter.
+Professional teeth whitening can make teeth several shades brighter.

 Advantages